Top Tips for Buying an Extended WarrantyQUOTE ME

 1. Trusted Retailer

-ALA is a highly reputable specialist insurance broker.
-We are a well-established GAP Insurance provider, featured on Which? and independently reviewed as a 5 Star GAP insurance provider by Defaqto.
+The RAC and ALA are both highly reputable companies: The RAC is instantly recognisable and needs little introduction; ALA are a well-established GAP Insurance provider, featured on Which? and independently reviewed as a 5 Star GAP insurance provider by Defaqto.

 We are steadfastly consumer orientated and ALA Insurance has strong links with other household names, including AutoTrader, Honest John, Money.co.uk and JCB.

-ALA Warranty duplicates the strengths of ALA Insurance with excellent customer service and high quality, competitively priced products always remaining our top priorities.
+RAC Warranty duplicates the strengths of ALA Insurance with excellent customer service and high quality, competitively priced products always remaining the top priorities.

 2. A Rated Underwriters

-ALA and our underwriters, UK General Insurance Limited on behalf of Great Lakes Insurance SE, are authorised and regulated by the FCA and as such your policy is covered under the Financial Services Compensation Scheme (FSCS) and the Financial Ombudsman Service (FOS).
+ALA and our underwriters, Assurant, are authorised and regulated by the FCA and as such your policy is covered under the Financial Services Compensation Scheme (FSCS) and the Financial Ombudsman Service (FOS).